MartaVanin/MartaVanin.github.io/content/authors/admin/_index.md

 I am interested in (developing) computational tools and methods for pretty much all-things (electricity) distribution system modelling and optimization.
 In particular, my main interests and expertise lie in the exploitation of digital measurements to achieve a better understanding of the network state and physical properties, as well as the development of solutions that improve current network management practices.
 As a general rule, I favor exact methods, unless there really is a strong case for approximations or heuristics, and solutions that are applicable to generic real-life distribution networks.

+Check my publications on google scholar (link below) for a better overview of my research activities/expertise.
+If you would like to collaborate on something - even if it slightly deviates from the topics above -, or if you would like to ask about PhD/postdoc positions, just send me an e-mail to check mutual interest and availability.

 Presently, my main research activities include:
-- system monitoring, through state estimation,
-- system identification/parameter estimation either in (near-)real-time or with historical data,
-- optimal asset management to increase the penetration of renewable energy resources without causing congestion,
-- technical and policy considerations on smart meters and their capabilities,
-- "digital twins".

-Check my publications on google scholar (link below) for a better overview of my research activities/expertise.
-If you would like to collaborate on something - even if it slightly deviates from the topics above -, or if you would like to ask about PhD/postdoc positions, just send me an e-mail to check mutual interest and time availability.